 The College accepts the responsibility for providing a framework of policies and procedures that outline the application for recognition, organizational structure, College supported funding, privileges and responsibilities of each organization.
-Organizational groups recognized by the College will be able to use the College's name, facilities; solicit members on campus; conduct fundraising and educational events.

-All organizations must abide by the Mission and beliefs of The Sisters of the Third Order; the College of Nursing Mission, Philosophy; all policies and procedures listed in the Student Handbook; and State or Federal Laws.
-Student organizations exist to satisfy the needs of the organization and fulfill a need of the College as a community.
-Certain types of organizations that will not be recognized by the College are those not fitting the above criteria, immoral in nature, or subversive to the goals of the College.
-These may be excluded without any further consideration.
+All organizations must abide by the Mission and beliefs of The Sisters of the Third Order; the College of Nursing Mission, Philosophy; all policies and procedure listed in the Student Handbooks; and State or Federal Laws.
+Student organizations are not just to satisfy the needs of the organization but fulfill a need of the College community.
+Organizations that may be excluded and not recognized by the College are those in breach of criteria outlined above, immoral in nature, or subversive to the aims of the College.